Well, it’s time to settle this debate once and for all.

 Furthermore, this is further enhanced by the fact that DAT Booster comes integrated with PAT Booster to provide the ultimate learning experience for anyone who’s particularly struggling in the PAT section.

-Considering the fact that Booster has already included floating cube practice questions, this is quite possibly the most representative resource for any student preparing for the DAT exam.
+This is quite possibly the most representative resource for any student preparing for the DAT exam.

 Bootcamp’s video lessons are excellent for content review.
 This self-paced course does a great job of breaking down its video content to specific topics so you can effortlessly jump to the exact section you wish to review.